SmuRf1507/elixir_feeds/README.md

 # Front End

-* Users can create Feeds, that are shared among all users and subscribe to a feed.
+* Users can create Feeds, that are shared among all users and subscribe to feeds.
-* Subscribed Feeds display the latest items, and update accordingly.
+* Subscribed Feeds display the latest items, and are live updated.